leungkimming/MPCAuthen/README.md

     * Run 'npm start'
     * React Chat UI will open in default browse.
 To see all debug messages, press [F12] in web browser
 ## To test Blazor Client
-* Debug run the BlazorClient Project
+* Debug run the BlazorClient Project using 'https' profile (Kestrel) or IIS Express
 ## Test case
 * Press [F12] to view console log
 * Test 1: